 The Bot canker fungus survives in the bark and in other dead tissues of Leyland cypress, but it might also survive on host shrubs and trees.
 Fruiting bodies of the fungus are embedded beneath the bark, but their presence can be discerned as small, raised pimples scattered over the surface of the canker.

 As in Seiridium canker, the spores of the fungus are spread by splashing water from rain or irrigation and by infested pruning tools.
-Long distance spread is through the transport of infected cuttings or plants, or possibly by inse 000F cts.
-Spores of 5FB0 B. dothidea may also be spread by wind.
+Long distance spread is through the transport of infected cuttings or plants, or 001F possibly by insects.
+Spores of 5016 B. dothidea may also be spread by wind.

 Due to the composition of many of Georgia's soils, establish new plantings of Leyland cypress in tilled and well-drained areas.
 Till areas 3-4 times the diameter of the root ball, and amend soils as needed.
 Perform a soil fertility test, and adjust soils with lime and fertilizer as recommended.
 Set the tree at or just above the soil level.
 Avoid environmental and cultural stresses that predispose the plants to infection, as suggested for Seiridium canker.